Laney-Y/MEE_iNEXT.3D/README.md

-MEE_iNEXT.3D (R code for graphics in MEE 2021 paper by Chao et al.)
+MEE_iNEXT.3D (R code AND DATA for graphics in MEE 2021 paper by Chao et al.)

 R code and data are provided for plotting all figures in the paper "Measuring temporal change in alpha diversity: a framework integrating taxonomic, phylogenetic and functional diversity and the iNEXT.3D standardization", Methods in Ecology and Evolution.
 Before using the R code, you must download the package "iNEXT.3D" from Anne Chao's Github.